maxxx777/RatedList/README.md

 ## How to use

-Just clone/download the project, run `pod install` and open `DemoGifBrowser.xcworkspace`.
+Just clone/download the project, run `pod install` and open `RatedList.xcworkspace`.